Master of Arts in Teaching

 See Refund Policy .

 A maximum of two courses of graduate credit may be transferred from another institution.
 These credits will be applied toward the satisfaction of the degree requirements only if relevant to the approved plan of study and the grade is B or better.
-Requests for transfer credit should be made to the department chair at the time of application to a program.
+Requests for transfer credit should be made to the program director at the time of application to a program.

 Additional Opportunities for Graduate Students

 Graduate students are sometimes able to assist in science laboratories or assist with Colgate’s athletic teams.

 Any graduate student who is able to live on campus during the fall and spring terms is eligible to be considered as a community leader.
 Interviews for community leaders are held in February for the following fall term.

 Some of these opportunities require an extension of the program length and others require special scheduling.
 Applicants who wish to pursue any of these options should indicate interest at the time of application.